ajeetraina/labspace-sbx/labspace/00-preflight.md

 ## ✅ Ready to go

-All five checks pass?
+All six steps pass?
 Move to Module 1.

 If anything failed, check [Troubleshooting](https://docs.docker.com/ai/sandboxes/troubleshooting/) or the Appendix at the end of this lab.